livecomsjournal/livecomsjournal.github.io/_about_livecoms/02_thanks.md

 * CU Boulder Libraries, for their generous donation of seed money to start the journal.

-* The CU Boulder Department of Chemical and Biological Engineering for agreeing to help serve as publisher, and providing logistical support for journal finances.
+* The CU Boulder Department of Chemical and Biological Engineering for providing logistical support for journal finances.

-* CU Boulder CEAS Dean Bobby Braun and CU Boulder Provost Russell More for their support to have CU Boulder serve as publisher of LiveCoMS.
+* CU Boulder (including CEAS Dean Bobby Braun and CU Boulder Provost Russell Moore for their support) for serving as publisher of LiveCoMS.

 * Pascal Merz (CU Boulder), for developing and setting up the initial GitHub Pages design.